baleada/docs/src/prose/ancestor-variants/index.md

 ### Mapping variants to different class names
 :::

-Sometimes, you want the variant name to be different from its corresponding class name.
+Sometimes, you might want the variant name to be different from its corresponding class name.
 Or, you might want to add more than one variant for a single ancestor class (e.g. longhand and shorthand versions).

 To solve both of these problems, you can change the way you define `ancestorVariants` in your theme.